mtaku3/AutoMuteUs-Portable/README.md

 ![GitHub Workflow Status](https://img.shields.io/github/workflow/status/mtaku3/AutoMuteUs-Portable/releaser-v1)

 ## What is this?

 This is portable version of [AutoMuteUs(self-hosting)](https://github.com/automuteus).
 So that no need to install anything.

 Note that this is not AmongUsCapture. this is its server side ✊

+## Update Information

+I'll be posting updates on [Twitter(@DYZdK2oir7Pm)](https://twitter.com/DYZdK2oir7Pm) as they become available.
+Please follow me.

+Also, please feel free to contact me if you have any questions or problems.

+Please note that all posts are in Japanese.

 ## Caution

 I found a bug that AutoMuteUs Portable won't initialize Postgres database so that AutoMuteUs won't store player stats properly.

 I fixed in v2.2.5.
 So please use later than v2.2.5.